yueyueaa/kubebuilder/README.md

 # yueyuea
-// TODO(user): Add simple overview of use/purpose

-## Description
+## Prepare In Advance
-// TODO(user): An in-depth paragraph about your project and overview of use
+You’ll need a Kubernetes cluster to run against.
+You can use [KIND](https://sigs.k8s.io/kind) or [K3D](https://k3d.io/v5.5.2) to get a local cluster for testing, or run against a remote cluster.

+Tips: Recommended to use k3d to quickly build k8s cluster (https://github.com/yueyueaa/k8s-setup/blob/master/k3d/README.md) `bash k3d.sh`

+If you use webhook, you need install cert-manager to your cluster (https://cert-manager.io/docs/installation)

 ## Getting Started
-You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster